AKASHAorg/akasha-docs/docs/integrations/layout-widget.md

 # Layout Widget

-The layout of a world is generally defined by a special type of widget.

-For example default layout widget, defines a few areas in which the apps and widgets can be mounted.
+The layout of a world is defined by a layout widget.
+It defines a few areas in which the apps and widgets can be mounted.

 - topbar area
 - sidebar area